-You can follow suggestions on how many times to pump, but it feels a little unscientific getting it right.
-Other models have a telltale click or similar to signal correct pressure.
-With this model, we ended up judging by feel, which seemed to work out just fine.
+While you can follow suggestions on how many times to pump, the process feels somewhat unscientific getting it right.
+Other models have a telltale click or similar concept that signals correct pressure.
+With this wine stopper, we relied on feel, which appeared to work just fine.
 The finish, secure seal, and general quality all feel quite high on this vacuum sealer stopper set.
-This model is ideal for those looking to grab the ultimate for side storage security with an airtight seal.
+The EZBasics is ideal for those looking to grab the ultimate stopper for side storage security with an airtight seal.

 Wine vessels might not be the only bottles you want to seal and save for another day, and the Vitrix Kitchenware Reusable Bottle Caps takes versatility in a new direction with a cap-like design.
 It sits snug on the outside of the bottle, allowing it to fit almost any wine bottle, beer, soda, or even olive oil.
 The clean design allows for a simple, no-fuss rinse.

-The material stretches a bit more than others, potentially allowing it to wear out if consistently used on larger bottles.
-Overall it held up somewhat well during testing, but we aren't confident in long-term results.
+The downfall is the material stretches a bit more than others, meaning it may potentially wear out if consistently used on larger bottles.
+Overall, it held up rather well during testing, but we aren't confident in long-term results.
 This model doesn't provide a perfect seal, so bottles may leak if stored on their sides, as we saw during our test period.
-It's best to keep bottles using these caps upright.
-Buy a couple of packs of the Vitrix to have on hand for lost screw tops on almost any bottle.
+It's best to keep bottles upright when using these caps.
+Purchase a couple of packs of the Vitrix to have on hand for lost screw tops on almost any bottle.

 For those looking for a secure vacuum seal, the Vacu Vin Wine Saver Pump can deliver.
 After approximately 20 pumps, the stopper created a seal so tight that we could pick up the bottle by the stopper without it popping out.
 A seal doesn't get much better than that.
 The seal is easily broken by pushing a silicon tab at the top of the stopper to release the vacuum and remove the stopper.